Skip to main content

 What’s Covered:

-Summer programs provide a host of benefits to high school students, allowing them to explore and gain firsthand experience with fields of interest, network with like-minded peers, and build new skills.
+Summer programs provide a host of benefits to high school students, allowing them to explore and gain firsthand experience within specific fields of interest, network with like-minded peers, and build new skills.
 If you’re looking for summer programs in California, the list below features options in fields ranging from medicine to the arts—some programs are even free!

 26 Summer Programs for High School Students in California